gschmutz/nosql-workshop/05-working-with-elasticsearch/README.md

 Below is an example using both a Query and a Filter.

-In the query below we have a bool query - which is essentially allwoing us to combine conditions together.
-Within the bool query we use a `must` which is essentially the equivalend of an AND logical query.
-Additionaly within the `bool` query we have a filter which further applies a range against the year attribute.
+In the query below we have a bool query - which is essentially allowing us to combine conditions together.
+Within the bool query we use a `must` which is essentially the equivalent of an AND logical query.
+Additionally within the `bool` query we have a filter which further applies a range against the year attribute.

 So we basically want to see all the movies which have `star` in the title and have been release after `2010`